BackpackGearTest

 Long Term Report

-This concludes my Field Report.
-I would like to thank the folks at Apisphere Inc and BackpackGearTest.org for the opportunity to test this product and invite you to check back in two months when I will be appending the results of my long term-testing to this report.
+This concludes my Report.
+I would like to thank the folks at Apisphere Inc and BackpackGearTest.org for the opportunity to test fine this product.

 Read more reviews of Geomate Jr. gear